 “Out of the blue and into the black is what they called going into a tunnel.
 Each one was a black echo.
 Nothing but death in there.
 But, still, they went.”

-He grows over twenty books, but he never fundamentally changes who he is right from this start.
+He grows over the books, but he never fundamentally changes; he is who he is right from this start.
 (There is that smoking thing, however.)
 He is a good cop but one who can bend the rules to pursue justice for the victim, and that gives him problems within LAPD right from the start as well.
-Most of the familiar players are with Bosch right from the start, Jerry Edger, Harvey pounder, Lewis and Clark, Irvin Irving, and there, on page 56 in my book, I had forgotten that she was there from the start, there she is FBI Special Agent E. D. Wish — Eleanor Wish, FBI agent, ex-FBI agent, ex-lover, mother of Maddie, ex gambler, ex-resident of Hong Kong, and later dead, Eleanor Wish.
+Most of the familiar players are with Bosch in the beginning, Jerry Edger, Harvey Pounder, Lewis and Clark, Irvin Irving, and there, on page 56 in my book, (I had forgotten that she was there from the start,) is FBI Special Agent E. D. Wish — Eleanor Wish, FBI agent, ex-FBI agent, ex-lover, mother of Maddie, ex gambler, ex-resident of Hong Kong, and later dead, Eleanor Wish.

-With “Two Kinds of Truth,” Bosch book twenty, set for release on October 31, it is a tribute to Connelly’s writing skill that “The Black Echo” is as compelling today as it was twenty-five years ago.
+It is a tribute to Connelly’s writing skill that “The Black Echo” is as compelling today as it was years ago.
 The storyline is complete, factual, and well developed.
-There is no need to overlook inconsistencies or undeveloped characters because there are not any.
-I enjoyed reading “The Black Echo” and this look back at Bosch as much as I did the first time I read it.
-I already have my copy of “Two Kinds of Truth” on order.
+There is no need to overlook inconsistencies or undeveloped characters because there are none.
+I enjoyed reading “The Black Echo” and this look back at Bosch as much now as I did the first time I read it.